-Grievances can be extremely damaging.
+Grievances and matters of discipline can be extremely damaging.
 If the grievance is against the employer, it can lead to a breakdown in trust and confidence and, as a minimum, a loss of productivity.
 A grievance between employees will often escalate with allegations and counter-allegations being made.
 In grievance cases, we suggest you also consider mediation.

 You may have an unusually complex case, or an inexperienced chair.
 An option for you if you don't want to appoint an independent person to hear the case alone is to appoint David as a mentor or co-chair.